Sprite Remix

-Sprite Tropical Mix is a line of "remixed" colorless caffeine-free sodas and drink-flavoring packets made by The Coca-Cola Company.
-Sprite Remix is one of the most uncommonly known Sprite flavors.
-Although based on Sprite, the Remixes were each flavored differently from the original.
+Sprite Remix was a line of "remixed" colorless caffeine-free sodas and drink-flavoring packets made by The Coca-Cola Company.
+Although based on Sprite, this lineup of 3 flavors each had a different flavor from the original.
 It was discontinued in 2005 in the United States.
 In the spring of 2015, the Tropical Sprite Remix flavor was reintroduced under the name Sprite Tropical and renamed Sprite Tropical Mix a year later.

 Flavors

+There were three flavors introduced in different years.